Hugo and Georgia Gibson House

 Today, Guadalupe County retains its agricultural heritage while also being home to a diverse mix of industries and communities.
 It offers a unique blend of rural charm, natural beauty, and a growing suburban area.
 With its rich historical background and vibrant present, Guadalupe County remains an essential part of the Lone Star State.

-This timeline provides a concise overview of the key events in the history of Guadalupe County, Texas.
+This timeline provides a condensed summary of the historical journey of Guadalupe County, Texas.

 • 1838: Guadalupe County is established as a county in the Republic of Texas.